-Judith attributes Dr Seuss’ fantastical tales about faraway places to her love of writing children’s books.
-She is an English teacher, intrepid traveller and modern wordsmith.
-After teaching phonemic awareness to children in Europe, the Middle East, India and China, Judith saw a growing need to support diversity in schools.
-With 44 sounds in the English language and hundreds of ways to spell them, the children would recall the sounds and manipulate the letters to make different words, but while attempting to master the many vagaries of spelling––it became much more of a challenge.
-While researching a master in phonological awareness Judith began to use visual language in stories, so that children could make a holistic sense of the different spelling patterns in a meaningful way.
+Judith is an English teacher, educational consultant.
+She attributes Dr Seuss’ fantastical tales about faraway places to her love of writing children’s books.
+After teaching phonics and phonemic awareness to children in Europe, the Middle East, India and China, Judith saw a growing need to support diversity in schools.
+With 44 sounds in the English language and hundreds of ways to spell them, how do you explain the words rough, cough and plough are different?
+While researching a master in phonological awareness, Judith began to use visual language in stories, so that children could make a wholistic sense of the different spelling patterns - in a meaningful way.

-Judith’s books support the teaching and learning in language arts, balanced literacy, phonemic awareness, phonics, science, geography and across the primary school curriculum.
+Judith’s series about diagraphs or long vowels support the teaching and learning in language arts, balanced literacy, phonemic awareness, phonics, science, geography and across the primary school curriculum.
 Topics may include: Indigenous Animals and Habitats, Aboriginal Heritage, National Parks, World Heritage Sites, The Great Barrier Reef, Uluru Kata-Tjuta National Park, endangered species, threats to birds and wildlife; crown of thorns starfish and responsible practices in nature.

-I deliver 3 x 45 minutes presentations or 3 x 1 hour presentation according to the grades and literacy levels of the students.
-Each presentation can be customized to suit the needs of the teachers and librarians with the session times scheduled according to the regular school timetable – I am flexible.
+I usually deliver 1 - 3 x 45 minute presentations, according to the grades and literacy levels of the students – but I am flexible.
+Each presentation can be customised, to suit the needs of the teachers, principals, librarians, and speech therapists with the session times scheduled within the regular school timetable.

-My presentations are designed for primary Grades 1 - 3 however, I customise the sessions according to the different grades and literacy needs of the learners, teachers, librarians, special education teachers and speech therapists.
-Children of similar ages or mixed groups may be combined into the same sessions (P-1, 2-3 or 4) and I always differentiate the presentation for learners with special needs, or those at risk.
+My presentations are for primary grades 1 – 4, but depending on the school’s requirements children of similar ages, or mixed groups may be combined into the same sessions (P-1, 2-3 or 4) and I always differentiate the presentation for learners with special needs, or those at risk.

-A standard session size is about 18 - 25 students, but class sizes will vary, based on the needs of the teachers and librarians.
+A standard session size is about 18 - 25 students, but class sizes will vary, based on the needs of the teachers, librarians and speech therapists.
 Please let me know your preference for the grades, group sizes, literacy levels – and special needs requirements.

-I prefer to present in the classroom or the library, if possible so that teachers and students have enough space to participate in the fun and interactive activities with easy access to materials, such as colouring pencils, scissors and whiteboards – but it depends on the availability.
+I prefer to present in the classroom or the library if possible, so that teachers and students have enough space to participate in fun and interactive activities with easy access to materials, such as colouring pencils, scissors and whiteboards – but it depends on the availability.